Statement of Faith – Christ the Redeemer Church

 Following, then, the holy fathers, we unite in teaching all men to confess the one and same Son, our Lord Jesus Christ.
 This selfsame one is perfect both in deity and in humanity; truly God and truly man, with a rational soul and a body; consubstantial with the Father according to His deity, and consubstantial with us according to the humanity; like us in all respects, sin only excepted.
 Before the ages He was begotten of the Father, according to the deity, and in these last days, for us and for our salvation, He was born of Mary the virgin, who is Godbearer according to His humanity; one and the same Christ, Son, Lord, only-begotten, to be acknowledged in two natures; without confusing them, without interchanging them, without dividing them, and without separating them; the distinction of natures by no means taken away by the union, but the properties of each nature being preserved, and concurring in one Person and one subsistence; not parted or divided into two persons, but one and the same only-begotten Son, the Lord Jesus Christ, as from the beginning the prophets have declared concerning us.

-We also believe the Three Forms of Unity of the Reformed Churches: the Belgic Confession (1561), and the Heidelberg Catechism (1563), and the Canons of Dorts (1619) as amended for Christ the Redeemer Church A.D.
+We also believe the Three Forms of Unity of the Reformed Churches: the Belgic Confession (1561), and the Heidelberg Catechism (1563), and the Canons of Dort (1619) as amended for Christ the Redeemer Church A.D.
 2005) as true and faithful summaries of the teaching of the Scripture.
-We also recognize the Westminster Standards (the Westminster Confession of Faith, the Larger and Shorter Catechisms) as being in substantial agreement and therefore also true expositions of the Gospel of our Lord Jesus Christ.
+We also recognize the the Westminster Confession of Faith as being in substantial agreement and therefore also true expositions of the Gospel of our Lord Jesus Christ.
+You can find these documents in the Confessional Statements of the CREC.